ekremozan/Android-Services-Samples/README.md

 # Android-Services-Samples
 This project is created for my article about android services.
 This contains some examples which in the article.
 There are 4 different services.
+Sorry for design the page :).

 * Service
 * Intent Service